MICROBIOLOGY (MCRO)

 MCRO 721 is a modular course that meets the requirements of the National Institutes of Health for refresher training in the Responsible Conduct of Research.
 The course involves a mixture of assigned readings, formal presentations by department faculty who are active in research, and small group discussions.
 The course grade is based on attendance and participation.

 The goal of this graduate-level course is to learn about recent advances in the field, acquire specialized knowledge and to develop a foundation of critical thinking skills in cancer immunology.
 The course format will combine lectures and in-class discussion of assigned readings, with particular emphasis on state-of-the art research methods.
-Students should be familiar with modern concepts of immunology and should consult with the course director before enrolling.
-The course meets for half a semester.
+Students should be familiar with modern concepts of immunology (e.g., understand content from MCRO 614 or equivalent; consult course director before enrolling) and should enroll in both MCRO 731/732.

 Permission of the instructor or one prior prokaryotic molecular biology course.
 Directed readings in prokaryotic molecular biology under the direction of a member of the graduate faculty.
 May be repeated for credit.